rajansawhney/CCAS/README.md

 { supplierId, make, api_key, storefront, token }

+*All schemas support GET, POST, PUT and DELETE operations*

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.